matiasdoyle/dotfiles/README.md

-# Matias Doyle's dotfiles
+# My dotfiles

-Here are my personal dotfiles.
-There is no fancy install script.
-Where is the fun of doing that?
-Just git clone and create system links/copy the files to their respectable locations.
+In this repo you will find some of my dotfiles.
+In each folder there exists a `index.sh` which moves the config files to their respective places.

+The repo contains a Makefile which has several targets to move the dotfiles to their places.
+Each folder have their own target.
+To run all targets:

+	make all